trembanis/election-blog/content/post/2024-12-07-campaign-narrative/index.md

 From the beginning, it was clear that NE-2 was a second-rate priority for both the Trump and Harris campaigns.
 True, there were the inevitable [flutterings](https://www.usatoday.com/story/news/politics/elections/2024/09/12/2024-presidential-race-nebraska-blue-dot/75018361007/) about how the polls were just so close that it might come down to NE-2's single vote and national Republicans mustered some strength in their winner-take-all bid, but that energy quickly fizzled.

 Although Nebraska spending estimates for the Trump campaign [have not yet been released](https://www.fec.gov/data/spending-bythenumbers/) by the Federal Election Commission, Harris [allegedly outspent](https://www.ketv.com/article/election-week-the-presidential-ground-game-in-omaha/62798017) Trump in NE-2, [employed more staff members](https://www.ketv.com/article/election-week-the-presidential-ground-game-in-omaha/62798017), and [ran the lion’s share of presidential campaign ads](https://mediaproject.wesleyan.edu/releases-103124/) in the Omaha DMA.
 Neither candidate held their own rallies in the Cornhusker state, opting instead to [send surrogates](https://abcnews.go.com/Politics/blue-dot-nebraska-draws-boldface-political-names/story?id=114967525), including Tim and Gwen Walz, Doug Emhoff, Robert F. Kennedy Jr., and Tulsi Gabbard.
 Both campaigns had active door-knocking and phone-banking campaigns, with Trump Force 47 – Nebraska’s joint office for the RNC and the Trump campaign – apparently pouring most of its efforts into [mobilizing](https://www.politico.com/news/magazine/2024/10/14/nebraska-2nd-district-battleground-00183400) extremely low-turnout voters.
+[Enos and Fowler](https://doi.org/10.1017/psrm.2016.21) (2016) argue that ground game activities can in fact mobilize voters who would not otherwise turn out, but this payoff may be tempered by the inefficiency -- discussed by [Darr and Levendusky](https://doi.org/10.1177/1532673X13500520) (2014) -- of contacting rural, low-propensity Republican voters.

+Since the Harris campaign was substantially more active in NE-2, and her vote share is the outcome of interest in my model, the suggestions that follow about campaign choices will mostly relate to her candidacy.

 # Conclusions